Academic Regulations and Policies

 All enrollments in repeatable courses will count toward total allowable repetitions.
 A student will be considered “enrolled” any time s/he receives an evaluative or non-evaluative symbol on his/her record.
 The grade received for each enrollment will be included when computing the student’s GPA.

 Students enrolled in courses the permitted number of times will receive credit.
-A Course Audit Option (See AP 4070 - Auditing and Auditing Fees) is available for course attendance in repeatable courses once the repetition limit has been reached.
+A Course Audit Option (See AP 4070 for more details) is available for course attendance in repeatable courses once the repetition limit has been reached.
 Also, see the Course Audit Option section above.

 Courses that are Related in Content (CRCs)